 III.
-OTHER INGREDIENTS: For the rest, you will need chopped garlic, olive oil for sautéing, and sliced onion.
+OTHER INGREDIENTS: For the rest, you will need chopped garlic, extra virgin olive oil for sautéing, and sliced onion.
 The sliced onion is one of the most important ingredients since it will enhance the flavor and make the meat very tasty.

 What to serve this recipe with?